Tennessee vs. Saint Louis Predictions & Picks - Women's NCAA Tournament First Round

 Tennessee Schedule Analysis

-- The Lady Volunteers' best win this season came in a 69-67 victory against the No. 9 LSU Lady Tigers on March 4.
+- When the Lady Volunteers took down the LSU Lady Tigers (No. 9 in the AP's Top 25) on March 4 by a score of 69-67, it was their best victory of the year thus far.

-- The Lady Volunteers have five Quadrant 1 wins, tied for the 27th-most in Division I. But they also have 11 Quadrant 1 losses, tied for the 12th-most.
+- The Lady Volunteers have tied for the 27th-most Quadrant 1 wins in the country (five), but also have tied for the 13th-most Quadrant 1 losses (11).

+- Tennessee has the most Quadrant 2 wins in the nation (nine).

 Tennessee 2022-23 Best Wins